PeteHaitch/phd_thesis/markdown/introduction.md

 The Illumina 450k (__INSERT FULL NAME__) provides a modern implementation of the idea of bisulfite pre-treatment of DNA followed by microarray hybridisation for studying human samples.
 This array assays __HOW MANY__ CpGs (__IN WHAT TYPE OF REGIONS__) and uses two different probe designs (__WHY?__).
 There are still substantial bioinformatics challenges in analysing data from these assays (__CITE: SNPs in probes, normalisation, etc.__).

-* BISULFITE + NGS
- 	* Cokus
-	* Lister

-* Others
-	* Mass-spec

-__PROS AND CONS OF BISULFITE ASSAYS__
+As mentioned in __SECTION__, genomics research was revolutionised by the development of cheap high-throughput sequencing technology and the study of DNA methylation was no exception.
+In 2008, two papers were published describing methods for whole-genome shotgun sequencing of bisulfite-converted DNA using the nascent Illumina sequencing technology [@Cokus:2008fc, Lister:2008bh]. [@Cokus:2008fc] termed their approach _BS-seq_ while [@Lister:2008bh] called theirs _methylC-seq_.
+These techniques, along with methods that these with targeting of particular regions of the genome, are described further in __SECTION__.

+One final approach to mention is the use of mass spectrometry to analyse bisulfite-treated DNA, as implemented in Sequenom's EpiTYPER (__SOURCE__).
+This platform can provide quantitative measurements of CpG methylation across hundreds of loci and multiple samples and is frequently used to validate findings discovered using other platforms (__SOURCE__).

+### DNA kinetics assays
+__TODO__

+### Pros and cons of bisulfite-conversion assays
+Bisulfite-conversion assays are considered the "gold standard" for studying DNA methylation.
+Currently, multiple cells are required as input although the minimum number required is being lowered and efforts are well produce single-cell, whole-genome DNA methylation maps using bisulfite-treated DNA (__SOURCE__).

 A key advantage of bisulfite-conversion assays over enzyme digest and affinity enrichment assays is that it provide base pair resolution of DNA methylation.
+In fact, single-molecule, base pair resolution is even possible for short DNA sequences when bisulfite-treated DNA is analysed with sequencing[^microarrays].

+[^microarrays]: Microarray hybridisation can provide base pair resolution but not single molecule resolution.
+The signal from a microarray-based experiment a sample-wide average since, for a given locus, the signal is relative to the proportion of DNA fragments in the sample methylated at that locus.

+A recently discovered disadvantage is that bisulfite-conversion assays are unable to distinguish between 5mC and 5hmC because both modifications similarly protect cytosine from deamination to uracil (__SEE [@Yu:2012ej] for references__).
+In effect, the detection of 5mC, and all subsequent inference, is confounded with that of 5hmC.
+For most experiments this isn't much of a problem - most cells have very low levels of 5hmC and so there is little confounding - however, in certain experiments this needs a more careful approach.
+To address this issue, [@Booth:2012fh] developed _oxidative bisulfite-sequencing_ (oxBS-seq) and [@Yu:2012ej] developed _Tet-assisted bisulfite sequencing_ (TAB-seq) to separate 5mC and 5hmC detection.

+oxBS-seq specifically measures 5mC.
+The input DNA is oxidated by potassium perruthenate (KRuO$_{4}$), which converts 5hmC to 5fC, prior to bisulfite-treatment.
+Only 5mC is protected from conversion during the bisulfite-treatment, which effectively means that only 5mC remains to be detected at the sequencing stage.
+The level of 5hmC can be estimated by performing traditional bisulfite-sequencing and then "subtracting" the oxBS-seq signal (5mC) from the bisulfite-sequencing signal (5mC + 5hmC).

+TAB-seq takes the opposite approach to oxBS-seq by specifically measuring 5hmC.
+The input DNA is treated with a $\beta$-glucosyltransferase, which converts 5hmC to $\beta$-glucosyl-5-hydroxymethylcytosine (5gmC), followed by TET oxidation.
+Only 5gmC is protected from TET oxidation, which effectively means that only 5hmC remains to be detected at the sequencing stage.
+The level of 5mC can be estimated by performing traditional bisulfite-sequencing and then "subtracting" the TAB-seq signal (5hmC) from the bisulfite-sequencing signal (5mC + 5hmC).

-In contrast, one disadvantage of bisulfite-conversion assays is that they require knowledge of the underyling DNA sequence in order to infer the methylation states of cytosines.
+A disadvantage of bisulfite-conversion assays is that they require knowledge of the underyling DNA sequence in order to infer the methylation states of cytosines.
 This requires either a parallel experiment to sequence the target region(s) or reliance on a reference genome.

-* Multiple cells are still required as input
-* 5hmC confounding
-* More

-### DNA kinetics assays

-### Whole-genome bisulfite-sequencing
+When relying on a reference genome, the inference of the methylation state can be confounded by the DNA sequence of the sample (__SOURCE__). __FIGURE__ describes such an example.

+The bisulfite-treatment of DNA can introduce biases and other problems.
+Three examples are _PCR-bias_, _incomplete bisulfite conversion_ and _DNA degradation_. _PCR-bias_ is the difference in amplification efficiency of methylated and unmethylated versions of the same DNA sequence [@Warnecke:1997eh]. _Incomplete bisulfite-conversion_ leads to cytosines being incorrectly inferred as 5mC (__SOURCE__).
+Finally, bisulfite-treatment can lead to _DNA degredation_, which, as the name suggets, leads to a loss in DNA quality or quantity and can make it particularly hard to sequence long DNA molecules (__SOURCE: Anecdotal__).

 ## Whole-genome bisulfite-sequencing